 Ecovacs Deebot X1 Omni

-The Ecovacs Deebot X1 Omni may be the most advanced robot vacuum yet in terms of specs and features, but it comes with a huge price tag, and it’s just huge in general.
-It is even bigger than the Roborock S8 Pro Ultra and Roborock S7 MaxV Ultra, both of which we tested at a later date.
+As noted earlier, the Ecovacs Deebot X1 Omni is an advanced robot vacuum in terms of specs and features, but it comes with a premium price tag and is quite large in general.
+It is even bigger than the Roborock S8 Pro Ultra and Roborock S7 MaxV Ultra, both of which we evaluated at a later date.

 Specs